arm-developer-tools/windowsperf/wperf/README.md

 Hint:
 - use `-m <metric>` to capture metric events, and/or `-e <events>` to count additional events.
-- use `--json` to additionally return timeline output data in JSON format, add `--output <FILENAME>` to capture output to given file.
+- use `--json` to additionally return timeline output data in the JSON format, add `--output <FILENAME>` to capture output to a given file.

 Note: to check available events and metrics please use `wperf list` and `wperf list -v` commands.
 Latter one gives you a bit more information about events and metrics.